 How Can YOU Make The Dream of Business Ownership Possible?

 Consider the fact that you are ultimately using others’ trial and error to maximize your potential for success.
-The average total cost of entry level franchises purchased (those typically less than $250,000) have decreased almost 30% over the last 5-10 years!
-Additionally, many of the newer and more high- demand concepts available enable people to operate out of their homes and even provide products and or services across the country, which was unheard of decades ago.
+The average total cost of entry level franchises purchased (those typically less than $250,000) have decreased almost 30% over the last five to 10 years!
+Additionally, many of the newer and more high-demand concepts available enable people to operate out of their homes and even provide products and or services across the country, unheard of decades ago.

 Another win?
-There are now a variety of attractive programs to help you fund your business including an innovative program that allows one to use their retirement funds tax, penalty and debt free.
-Benetrends is the original pioneer of this funding method called Roll Overs for Business Start-Ups or “ROBS”.
-They are also partnered with some of the country’s leading brands in franchises and can offer you expert counsel in making what once may have seemed like an expensive dream, an inexpensive and successful reality.
+There are now a variety of attractive programs to help you fund your business including an innovative program that allows one to use their retirement funds tax-, penalty- and debt-free.
+Benetrends is the original pioneer of this funding method called Rollvers as Business Start-Ups or ROBS.
+Benetrends has partnered with some of the country’s leading brands in franchising and can offer you expert counsel in making what once may have seemed like an unattainable dream a reality.

 About the Author: Larry Carnell is a national award-winning entrepreneur and management consultant, as well as a respected business and funding expert at Benetrends.
 Because of his extensive experience within the franchise development, franchise broker, business broker and funding arenas, he is often sought out for his expertise.
 Larry lectures across the country at seminars and events with other notables such as Suze Orman and Donald Trump.
-He is also a LinkedIn international “TOP RECOMMENDED PROFESSIONAL”.
-To reach out to him or learn more, email Larry@Benetrends.com or go to www.LinkedIn.com/in/larrycarnell.
+He is also a LinkedIn international top recommended professional.
+To reach out to him or learn more, email Larry@Benetrends.com or visit his LinkedIn page.